 In a home garden, the best control is to use fabric row covers to protect bush beans.
 “Beans are self-fertile, so you don’t have to remove the row covers to admit pollinators.
 You can wait until the beans are ready to pick,” says Dr. Kimberly Stoner, an entomologist with the Connecticut Agricultural Experiment Station in New Haven, Conn.
 With pole beans, handpicking the pests and flicking them into a pail of soapy water is a time-consuming but effective control for Mexican bean beetles and Japanese beetles, which often enjoy bean leaves for breakfast.

 If you have several plantings of beans to protect and are faced with a season-long battle with bean beetles, it may be worthwhile to buy and release a group of tiny, nonstinging Pediobius foveolatus wasps — natural predators that lay their eggs inside Mexican bean beetle larvae.
 This is not a fast solution to the problem, but as multiple generations of Pedio wasps increase through the summer, they gradually overtake Mexican bean beetles.
 The beetles also damage soybeans; in fact, a state-sponsored Pedio program in New Jersey, begun in 1980, has virtually eliminated the Mexican bean beetle as a destructive pest.
-Maryland also has a state-sponsored program, as well as an informative pamphlet available online that includes photos of the pests.
+Maryland also has a state-sponsored program.

 Park Seed Co.